bbenchoff/AGaMEMnon/docs/MCU_CLOCKS.md

 transition per MTIME tick. **What that qualifies is the 1:1 ratio, not an absolute frequency.**

-> **Open question — the "10 MHz bus clock" figure.** These runs were originally
+> **Open question — the "10 MHz bus clock" figure.** The "10 MHz" label takes
-> reported as qualifying the bus clock at *10 MHz*, by taking MTIME to be
-> running at the vendor-nominal 10 MHz HSI rate.
-The direct measurement in the
+> MTIME to be running at the vendor-nominal 10 MHz HSI rate.
+The direct
-> section above puts MTIME at **14.08 MHz** in an SRAM-loaded, PLL-unconfigured
+> measurement in the section above puts MTIME at **14.08 MHz** in an SRAM-loaded,
-> configuration — the same kind of configuration those runs used.
+> PLL-unconfigured configuration — the same kind of configuration these runs use.
 The two cannot
 > both be right.
 The 1:1 ratio is unaffected either way, and every derived
 > tick-count result ("21 MTIME ticks per set/acknowledge", "40 ticks for
 > synchronous reset clear", "one LFSR step per tick") is a *tick count* and is
 > also unaffected.
 Only the absolute-frequency label is in doubt, and it is not
-> resolved here: the `CLK_CNTL` / `MTIME_PSC` state of the original bus-clock
+> resolved here: the `CLK_CNTL` / `MTIME_PSC` state of the bus-clock
 > runs was not captured.
-Other pages that still print "10 MHz bus clock" are
+Other pages that print "10 MHz bus clock" are
 > inheriting that unverified inference — read them as "one bus clock per MTIME
 > tick".